GordoC/SmartStockPortfolio/README.md

 I like the design of my UML class diagram, although it was tough to make the arrows attaching each class look clear and not overlap each other too much.
+I find that there was a good balance of coupling and cohesion in my design.

 If I had more time to work on the project, I would probably
 refactor:
 - How there is an association between PortfolioAppGraphics and Stock, I don't think there needs to be one but it seemed complex to fix

+- My graphic classes.
+I believe there's bad coupling and/or cohesion in there somewhere with the J stuff (JFrame, Jlabel, etc) but I'm not too experienced right now to refactor them.

+- Add more helper methods because some methods might be doing more than one task

-Other than that, I think my UML class diagram is good
+Other than that, I think my UML class diagram and code is good